 - Chicken parmigiana - Delicious Italian-American dish with breaded cutlets, mozzarella, sauce, and parmesan cheese.

-If you’ve enjoyed this chicken Valdostana recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.
+If you’ve enjoyed this chicken valdostana recipe or any recipe on this site, give it a 5-star rating and leave a review.

 - 4 large chicken cutlets thin sliced